kohlerpg/kohlerpg.github.io/_posts/2022-03-10-tuscon-frog.md

 ---
 published: true
 categories: photography
+tags:
+  - photography
+  - wildlife
+  - Tucson
 ---
 ## Tucson Frog

-A suprise visit from a burrowing from in Tucson.
+A suprise visit from a burrowing frog in Tucson.
 I'm not sure where it was heading, but it covered quite a bit of ground in the 15 minutes that we followed it.
 I was able to get this close up picutre with my iPhone.

 <figure>
 <img src="assets/images/TucsonFrog.jpg" alt="frog wandering the park in Tucson">